hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

 The adapter also gathers the following platform-specific data (if observed) about each transaction, each exposed through a specific key name.
 The placeholders `<P>` and `<O>` in the key names are node names taking their values from the top-level peers and orderers sections from the network configuration file (e.g., `endorsement_result_peer0.org1.example.com`).
 The `Get(key:string):any` function returns the value of the observation corresponding to the given key.
 Alternatively, the `GetCustomData():Map<string,any>` returns the entire collection of gathered data as a `Map`.

+### Available data keys for all Fabric SUTs
-The adapter-specific data keys are that are common across both the gateway and non gateway adapters are :
+The adapter-specific data keys that are available when binding to any of the Fabric SUT versions are :

 |            Key name            | Data type | Description                                                                                                                                                                                                                                                                  |
 |:------------------------------:|:---------:|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |         `request_type`         |  string   | Either the `transaction` or `query` string value for traditional transactions or queries, respectively. |

+## Available data keys for the Fabric 1.4 SUT when gateway is not enabled
-The adapter-specific data keys that only the v1.x non gateway adapter makes available are :
+The adapter-specific data keys that only the v1.4 SUT when not enabling the gateway makes available are :

 |            Key name            | Data type | Description                                                                                                                                                                                                                                                           |
 |:------------------------------:|:---------:|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|